codegenesis49/codegenesis49/README.md

-- 👋 Hi, I’m @codegenesis49
+ 👋 Hi, I’m Akpan
-- 👀 I’m interested in programming
+ 👀 I’m a data analyst excited about python
-- 🌱 I’m currently learning python
+ 🌱 I’m currently working with python
-- 💞️ I’m looking to collaborate on ML/Data Engineering Python Projects
-- 📫 How to reach me ?
+ 💞️ I’m looking to collaborate on ML/Data Engineering Python Projects 📫 How to reach me ?
 Email me @ akpan.nsikak.boniface@gmail.com

 <!---
 codegenesis49/codegenesis49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.